SambhavS/Image-ine/README.md

 # Image-ine
+Image-ine is a recursive image generator.
 Recreates a square image by combining tinted mini-images.

 # Example
 Original image